How to Build Corva Frontend Apps with Highcharts - Complete Guide

 export default useWITSSummaryData;

-Create src/effects/index.js
+Create src/effects/index.js:

 export { default as useWITSSummaryData } from './useWITSSummaryData';